oneglitchx/learning-projects/python/mini-projects/README.md

 ### 1. Calculator (`calculator.py`)

 #### Description
-A simple command-line calculator application that performs basic arithmetic operations (addition, subtraction, multiplication, division, floor division, exponents, remainder).
+A simple command-line calculator application that performs basic arithmetic operations (addition, subtraction, multiplication, division, floor division, exponents, remainder on two numbers).

 #### How to Run
 To run the calculator, navigate to this directory in your terminal and execute: